dreamcatcher-tech/network/Inbox/2024-06-11 1539 showing helps in branches in the ui.md

 Fetching the session files seems to be different for while it is running vs when it returns.

-When the branch has returned,
+When the branch has returned, it gets deleted, so cannot be retrieved.

 What we do know is the commit at the time of the fork.
 We can control the pid of this branch too, as it can be strongly set without error.